 The newest Over-The-Top streaming TV service is brought to you by one of the co-founders of Facebook, Andrew McCollum, and it’s called Philo.

-Philo launched on 11/14/2917.
+Philo launched on 11/14/2017.
 It’s a streaming service backed by cable TV content providers, and it’s a low-cost, sports-free live TV service priced at just $16 per month.
-At a more affordable Philo hopes to be a serious contender with live TV streaming rivals, like Sling TV, DirecTV Now, PlayStation Vue, Hulu Live TV, and YouTube TV.
+At a more affordable price, Philo hopes to be a serious contender with live TV streaming rivals, like Sling TV, DirecTV Now, PlayStation Vue, Hulu With Live TV, and YouTube TV.

 Based on the channel selection, the focus is on entertainment, lifestyle and educational content, with no available sports.

 Here are the channels are included in the main package for $16:

 - Sundance Channel

 - Travel Channel